 Length Limitations: We give preference to articles between 10,000 and 25,000 words in length.
 We will not publish articles exceeding 35,000 words except in extraordinary circumstances.

-We are currently accepting submissions on a rolling basis for Volume 27, which will be published in Spring 2014.
-All submissions that meet our criteria will be reviewed, and a Submissions Editor will respond to let the author know of the status of his or her submission.
+Our review process for Volume 27 is now closed.
+We are currently accepting submissions on a rolling basis for Volume 28, for which our review process will begin in late Spring 2014.
+At that point, all submissions that meet our criteria will be reviewed, and a Submissions Editor will respond to let the author know of the status of his or her submission.
 This process can take up to 4-6 weeks, as we make every effort to give each submission a thorough review.

-We will be accepting submissions for student writing on a rolling basis until August 9, 2013.
+We are no longer accepting pieces for Volume 27.
 HRJ is unique in the diversity of types of pieces it publishes – we cover a vast array of human rights-related topics, so if you have written a paper for a class already that is related to human rights in any way, please feel free to send it our way.
 Of course, we also enthusiastically welcome any piece you’d like to start from scratch!

 Please send your submissions to the Student Writing Editors, at firstname.lastname@example.org, who are also available to answer your questions and work with you throughout the writing process.
 We look forward to hearing from you!